pi0x73/pi0x73.github.io/_posts/2020-11-08-HackTheBox-Tabby.md

 ## Privesc to root

 Now as seen above , while using ``id`` command , it pulls out interesting information where ``ash`` is a memeber of **lxd** group.

 Members from this group can create and start containers to the machine.
 To sumarize that I am able to create a container , start it and then mount the machine filesystem to it.

+### Abusing LXD Privileges

-To do that I downloaded **alpine** image to the machine which is preconfigured and initialized it :
+I downloaded **alpine** image to the machine which is a preconfigured container and initialized it :

 ![lxd](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/master/assets/images/tabby-writeup/lxd.png)